krkr3327/Breast-Cancer-ML-Classifier-Explorer/README.md

-# Breast-Cancer-ML-Classifier-Explorer
+ Breast-Cancer-ML-Classifier-Explorer
 An interactive machine learning web app that uses the Breast Cancer Wisconsin dataset to explore, preprocess, reduce dimensionality, and classify tumor samples.

 README.md for your Breast Cancer ML Classifier & Explorer app:

 markdown
-# 🩺 Breast Cancer ML Classifier & Explorer
+🩺 Breast Cancer ML Classifier & Explorer

-An interactive machine learning web app built with **Streamlit** that uses the **Breast Cancer Wisconsin dataset** to explore, preprocess, reduce dimensionality, and classify tumor samples.
+An interactive machine learning web app built with Streamlit that uses the Breast Cancer Wisconsin dataset to explore, preprocess, reduce dimensionality, and classify tumor samples.

-# 🔍 Overview
+🔍 Overview
-This project demonstrates how machine learning can assist in **early breast cancer diagnosis**.
+This project demonstrates how machine learning can assist in early breast cancer diagnosis.
 It allows users to:
 - Preview and clean the dataset
 - Select features and scale them